Slajss/Mini-Stealthburner-Umbilical-ADXL-Mount/README.md

 <br />

-Replace umbilical PCB mount upper mounting screws with M3x35
+Replace umbilical PCB mount upper mounting screws with M3x35 Mount sensor by screwing M3x8 directly in the plastic
 <br />

 If you plan running your printer with this mount attached, consider printing it with ABS or ASA since the chamber can reach 60°C
 <br />